The Birmingham Canal Navigations

 Many people wouldn’t think of spending their holidays cruising beneath city streets, past the backyards of factories and industrial estates and alongside busy railway lines, but the amazing network of canals, junctions, locks and tunnels left over from the industrial revolution has a fascination all of its own.

-The BCN can currently be accessed from five directions.
-From the north the link with the Staffs & Worcs Canal climbs the 21 Wolverhampton locks to join the ‘new main line’ built by Telford in the 1820’s to straighten Brindley’s twisting contour route.
+There are now five ways to enter the BCN .
+From the northwest the link with the Staffs & Worcs Canal climbs the 21 Wolverhampton locks to join the ‘new main line’ built by Telford in the 1820’s to straighten Brindley’s twisting contour route.
 He made use of deep cuttings and embankments and the wide canal has a towpath on either side.
 The Staffs & Worcs also has a junction with the Stourbridge Canal which comes into Birmingham from the southwest.
 From the south comes the Worcester & Birmingham, and from the southeast the Grand Union Canal.
 The Birmingham & Fazeley Canal (actually part of the BCN) comes in from the east.

-Subsidence has always been a major problem because of mining activities.
-Lappal Tunnel (3,795 yards) which gave a faster link to the Worcester & Birmingham was closed in 1917 due to subsidence, though even it now has a society planning to reopen it!
+Subsidence caused by mining activities has always been a major problem on the BCN.
+Lappal Tunnel (3,795 yards) which gave a faster link to the Worcester & Birmingham but was closed in back 1917 due to subsidence, though even it too now has an energetic society with plans to reopen it!